What is the design standards?

 Design senses is a combination of the ‘right balance’ and ‘creativity’.
 However, in the digital project, we do not consider dark pattern as creative design at all.

-The sensing intelligence has come with experiences.
+Sensing intelligence has come with experiences.
 Nevertheless, it not about how old are you.
-It about what are you doing on a daily basis to acquire a new positive habit and how did you *AAA your design principles.
+It about what are you doing on a daily basis.

 Appendix: Design for all 5 senses →